Terfezia

 Terfezia (Berber: Tirfas) is a genus of truffle-like fungi within the Pezizaceae family.
 Terfezia species are commonly known as desert truffles.

+Taxonomy

 Some authorities consider this the type genus of the family Terfeziaceae, although phylogenetic analysis suggests that it nests within the Pezizaceae.
 The Dictionary of the Fungi (10th edition, 2008) suggests that the genus contains 12 species.
 A recent (2011) publication used molecular analysis to show that the American Terfezia species had been incorrectly classified, and moved Terfezia spinosa and Terfezia longii to Mattirolomyces and Stouffera, respectively; as a result, no Terfezia species are known to exist in North America.

+Cultivation

 Israeli agricultural scientists have been attempting to domesticate T. boudieri into a commercial crop.
-Terfezia boudieri’s host plant, Helianthemum sessiliflorum, has slim, dark leaves and twigs bearing small yellow flowers.
+The host plant of Terfezia boudieri, Helianthemum sessiliflorum, has slim, dark leaves and twigs bearing small yellow flowers.

 Species

 As of december 2015, Index Fungorum accepts 34 species in Terfezia: